laserkelvin/SpectraViewer/README.md

 Python environment with the necessary dependencies.

 You can start the application by running `python app.py` in this directory.
+If the need arises, we can create a CLI using `click` or something later down the line.

 ## How it works